 Group name: EC-Net: Edgemoor (Bethesda, MD) Citizens Network

 The EC-Net moderator will review the application and contact you if there are any questions.
-Once your membership is confirmed, you will receive an email with instructions how to complete the email list account set up.
+Once your membership is confirmed, you will receive an email with instructions on using the group.

 Sending and Receiving Messages